-- Press the Windows key and then the letter r to show the Run dialog box.
-Afterward, type “charmap” without the quotes and then press the Enter key.
+- Press the Windows key and the letter r to show the Run dialog box.
+Afterward, type “charmap” without the quotes and press Enter.
 This will open up the Character Map applet;

 - Next, click on any of the two musical notes, and then click the Select button.
 This adds the note to the “Characters To Copy” field;

-- The final step is to click on the Copy button, so you can copy the content of the field onto the clipboard.
-If you want to paste the notes onto another location, then press CTRL+V.
+- The final step is to click the Copy button, so you can copy the field’s content onto the clipboard if you want to paste the notes onto another location, press CTRL+V.

 How to Type Music Note Using ALT Code Shortcuts